Lana Del Rey Is Back With ‘Love’ [Video]

 Del Rey was clearly just out to have fun, which is evident in her exaggerated crooning.
 Deviating from her usual subdued, smokey sound, Lana’s mixture of singing and laughing proves she’s not nearly as somber in real life as some of her songs might suggest.

-In light of the release of “Love,” this may have been a warm up for a soon to be announced concert tour featuring more new music by Del Rey.
+In light of the release of “Love,” this may have been a warm up for a soon-to-be-announced concert tour featuring more new music by Del Rey.

 [Featured Image by Charley Gallay/Getty Images]